julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, May 06, 2025.
+Wednesday, May 07, 2025.
 Quote of the day:

-> "Yo.
-Gatorade me, b---h!" - Jesse Pinkman
+> "True art is characterized by an irresistible urge in the creative artist." - Albert Einstein